 Browser hijacking is malware that modifies a web browser‘s settings without a user’s permission.
 It redirects the user to the cybercriminals’ websites.
-This software aims to help the cybercriminals.
+This software aims to help cybercriminals.

-The browser hijacker is usually the part of the drive-by download, a software program that automatically downloads to the victims’ computer when user visiting a harmful site.
+The browser hijacker is usually the part of the drive-by download, a software program that automatically downloads to the victims’ computer when a user visiting a harmful site.
 To avoid browser hijacking read the user agreements carefully when downloading software.
 It usually changes the default search engine and homepage.

 Defending Against Email and Browser Attacks

-Educating the end-user about cautious towards unknown email(s), and using host/server filters are helpful against defending spam and emails.
+Educating the end-user about being cautious towards unknown email(s), and using host/server filters are helpful against defending spam and emails.
 The organization must educate their employees aware of the dangers of opening email attachments that may contain a virus or a worm.